skuppa/bitnet-java-libs/README.md

 ### Mispayment Correction refund

-For OVERPAID invoices a mispayment correction can be initiated to return the overpaid amount.
+For UNDERPAID and OVERPAID invoices a mispayment correction can be initiated to return the appropriate amount.

 ```java
 /*